jonathanio/ansible-role-redis/README.md

                                       # performance (may require sysctl updates)
 redis_timeout: 0                      # How long to wait before closing the
                                       # connection with the client
+redis_tcp_keepalive: 60               # Enable SO_KEEPALIVE and set how long the
+                                      # interval at which to send ACKs
 redis_log_level: notice               # Notice level for logs
 redis_log_file: "/var/log/redis/redis.log"  # Path to logs